 - Are you ready to put your problems aside and give your class your best effort?

-Check all audio-visual aids, projectors, electronics, and PC test regions before you begin your training session to ensure everything is working properly.
+Check all audio-visual aids, projectors, and electronics before you begin your training session to ensure everything is working properly.

-Conduct a learner analysis to better understand the following questions:
+Conduct a learner analysis to better understand your audience.